Using Theracharts Alongside Your EHR

 A client portal where clients complete assigned assessments on their phone between sessions, view their progress, and access their safety plan.

-Couples comparison tools, clinical referral workflows, supervision tracking, and a full genogram builder — none of which exist in mainstream EHRs.
+Couples comparison tools, clinical referral workflows, supervisor caseload oversight, and a full genogram builder — none of which exist in mainstream EHRs.

 What a typical day looks like using both